Crispy Nilasing na Hipon (Fried Shrimp Marinated in Wine)

 - Fry each side of the shrimp for about 2 minutes or until it turns dark orange and the texture gets crispy.

-- Remove the crunchy nilasing na hipon from the cooking pot and transfer to a plate lined with paper towel.
+- Remove the crunchy nilasing na hipon from the cooking pot and transfer to a plate lined with a paper towel.

 - Arrange on a serving plate and serve with spicy vinegar or a dip of your choice.